Hver gang vi møtes: Season 14 (2024)

 The fourteenth season of "Hver gang vi møtes" is slated to air on Norwegian TV (both TV 2 Direkte and TV 2 Play) in 2024.
 For the forthcoming season, the invitees should be: Matoma, Mari Boine, William Kristoffersen (from Ole Ivars), Emilie Hollow, Odin Staveland (from Vamp), Ingrid Helene Håvik (from Highasakite) and Ramón.

 Season 15 (2025)

 The fifteenth season of "Hver gang vi møtes" will premiere the first day of 2025 on Norwegian TV (both TV 2 Direkte and TV 2 Play).
 For the forthcoming season, the invitees is: Stein Torleif Bjella, Carola Häggkvist, Thomas Dybdahl, Ina Wroldsen, Kjartan Lauritzen, Astrid S and Jonas Benyoub.
 Carola is the first non-Norwegian artist to be invited.

 Season 16 (2026)

-In the sixteenth season of the program we meet Synne Vo, Hagle, Herborg Kråkevik, Musti, Espen Lind, Marit Larsen from M2M, and the twin duo Marcus and Martinius.
+In the sixteenth season of the program we meet Synne Vo, Hagle, Herborg Kråkevik, Musti, Espen Lind, Marit Larsen from M2M, and the twin duo Marcus & Martinus.
 The program will be on TV 2 Direkte and Tv 2 Play in early 2026.